What is the CCPA?

 So, you don’t receive monetary consideration for your users’ data – but what about valuable consideration?

-The truth is that you may actually be engaging in the sale of their personal information under the wide definition under CCPA which essentially includes any transfer of data that benefits another party.
+The truth is that your business may actually be engaging in the sale of their personal information under the wide definition under CCPA which essentially includes any transfer of data that benefits another party.

 Specifically, in the context of CCPA, a sale is a disclosure of personal data that: